cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 Check the console in your Developer Tools for JavaScript errors or warnings.
 If Cypress failed to compile a `.coffee` file, you will see the network request has a `500` status code in the Network tab.

-You'll also get this message if you've have an empty test file, and have not yet written any tests.
+You'll also get this message if you have an empty test file, and have not yet written any tests.

 ***